 The Operations Management concentration signals a scholarly & professional interest in the systems & processes that actualize a venture’s business strategy.
 These include design, development, production, distribution and the customer interface of both products, and services.
-The interdisciplinary nature of Operations management means professionals in the field are often some of the most sought-after and effective executive leaders within many industries and most family businesses.
-To satisfy Operations Concentration requirement, students must take any four courses from the list of the elective courses below, earning 14 – 16 credits towards their degree.
+The interdisciplinary nature of Operations management means professionals in the field are often some of the most sought-after and effective executive leaders within many industries and family businesses.
+To satisfy the Operations Concentration requirement, students must take four courses from the list of the elective courses below and earn a total of 14 – 16 credits towards their degree.

 Sponsored by: Operations & Information Management Division